MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`secretName`** - **Secret name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the secret.
+Specifies the name of the secret.
 You can use this secret name in the Kubernetes YAML configuration file.
 <!-- :::editable-content-end::: -->
 <br>